 - Set up a single path for communication review and distribution

-You may need to work with other key players within your organization so they can help you navigate the best response and help you build a reasonable communications plan that balances safety concerns, company, local and federal policies and constraints.
-Effective communications will need to meet the overall needs of the organization while empathizing with your audience.
+You may need to work with other key players within your organization so they can help you navigate the best response and help you build a reasonable communications plan that balances safety concerns, company, local, and federal policies and constraints.
+Effective communication will need to meet the overall needs of the organization while empathizing with your audience.